 Many Defendant’s are on probation with a deferral program that will allow them to have their conviction dismissed at the end of probation.
 These included delayed sentences under MCL 771.1, Holmes Youthful Trainee Act, drug convictions under 333.7411 and domestic violence first offenders under MCL 769.4a.
 Convictions for violation of probation often result in the court revoking those deferral statuses and imposing the convictions permanently on the Defendant’s record.
 You must fight to protect your deferral status.
 Don’t just plead guilty and give up.
 Have a plan.
 Work with an experienced attorney and put your best foot forward.
 Call today to discuss your case.

 Every Judge is different.
 For example, our main office is located in Bloomfield Hills only a mile away from the 48th District Court.
 Probation violations in the 48th District Court are taken very seriously, as are most crimes in general.
 The on probation in the first place.
 Although 90% in school will get you an A on your report card when on probation in the 48th District Court you will likely fail if you only do 90% of what is required.
 There are three Judges in the 48th District Court.
 Judge Barron, Judge Small and Judge D’agostini.
 All three have their own way of viewing violations of probation and every violation won’t be treated the same.
 For example, if you are on probation for drunk driving in the 48th District Court and your violation is for testing positive for alcohol that is considered one of the worst violations.
 Being late completing a class won’t be as serious but will still probably result in a violation.
 We have made it our business to know how to handle violations of probation in the 48th District Court and all of the other Courts around Oakland County, Macomb County and Wayne County.
-Call us today to discuss your case and take advantage of our experience and knowledge.
+Contact us today to discuss your case and take advantage of our experience and knowledge.